-Just south of the Russian River’s outlet to the sea, the beach provides views of immense sea stacks, white-capped waves, and sand dunes.
+Goat Rock Beach is part of the Sonoma Coast State Park, a series of beaches stretching along 17 miles of the Sonoma County coastline.
+Located Just south of the Russian River’s outlet to the sea, Goat Rock provides views of immense sea stacks, white-capped waves, and sand dunes.
 Gulls, sandpipers, and other seabirds peck at the wave line for tasty morsels, beachcombers search for washed-up treasure, and the occasional angler casts a line in hopes of a tasty smelt or rockfish dinner.

 Hang gliders are a frequent sight here, too, since a legal launch point is located on a high marine terrace above the beach.